 Ultimately, in order for an organization to implement an effective data retention policy, data that no longer serves a purpose to the organization or data that has been held for the required retention period should be deleted.

 If your organization collects, stores, or transmits data, it might be time to re-evaluate your data retention policy.
-To learn more about how you can follow and implement these best practices for data retention or to find out how KirkpatrickPrice can help you ensure compliance with data retention requirements, contact us today.
+To learn more about how you can follow and implement these best practices for data retention or find out how KirkpatrickPrice can help you ensure compliance with data retention requirements, contact us today.